Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 <br><hr/>

-### Check that cluster have been merge
+### Check that the data from both clusters have been merged
-Close Forward port in cluster1 and forward port for cluster2
+Close Forward port in cluster1 and forward port for db cluster2

     kubectl --context=${context2} port-forward -n hello-2 svc/tidbcluster2-tidb 15000:4000